Lessons we can learn from the humble biro

 Some comments were witty (and on the money);

 “Shooting spitballs in school never goes out of style.”

-Others were a little harsh, if not lacking in imagination, but implying they knew the only correct answer:
+Others were a little harsh, if not predictable, implying they knew the only correct answer;

 “If it ain’t broke, don’t fix it”.

 The ballpoint pen was never going to fail

-Bich was a smart man.
-He knew how to commercialise products, especially writing instruments.
-He also knew how to identify attributes that would lead to the success of a product.
+Bich was clearly a smart man.
+He knew how to commercialise products, especially writing instruments, and he knew how to identify attributes that would lead to the success of a product.
 What he couldn’t predict was the unrivalled and unprecedented success the ‘biro’ would have.
 Nor that its success would continue to the present day.